YajurKumar/PWPFM/README.md

 ## Running the Test
 To run the test script, simply execute `testPWPFM.m` in MATLAB.
 The script will generate a control signal, process it through the `generatePWPFM` function, and plot the results.

-## Contributing
-Contributions to this project are welcome.
-Please ensure to update tests as appropriate.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License.